 Along with some exceptionally talented friends and collaborators…

 Kun Chang is a film and art director (Prince of Persia, Splinter Cell, numerous documentaries…), as well as concept artist (The Fifth Element, Star Wars, Hellboy 2, and more).
 Kun created the artwork behind all the wonderful motes in Osmos.

-Andy Nealen is an assistant professor at Rutgers University, with interests in geometric and physically-based modeling, as well as… “interactive entertainment”.
-A regular advisor in the hallowed halls of game, he lent his fingers and mind to the IGF 2008 submission of Osmos.
-(Yes, it’s been in development that long.)
+Andy Nealen is an assistant professor at NYU with interests in design, computer graphics, games, perception, and more.
+He offered enthusiasm and advice in the early development of Osmos, and lent his fingers and mind to the IGF 2008 submission.
+(Yes, we submitted it to the IGF twice.
+Second time was the charm!)

-Owen DeWitt aka grimsheep, is a wicked illustrator (who’s recently gotten into robot vinyl).
-He created the Osmos logo and crosshair, and has done a lot of work on another game that is waiting in the wings…
+Owen DeWitt aka grimsheep, is a wicked illustrator and vinyl toy sculptor.
+He created the Osmos logo and crosshair, and has done a lot of work on another Hemisphere game that is still waiting in the wings…